-Looking for help to pay for therapeutic services?
-We invite you to make a request to the President Choice Children Foundation.
+Looking for help to pay for treatment or therapy?
+We invite you to make a request to the Presidents Choice Children’s Charity.
 For more information, click here.
-Other financing options are also possible, based on the analysis of your child’s file.
-By opening a file at Buds in Bloom©, the clinical coordinator will be able to guide you to appropriate help resources, while your child waits for specialized services in the public sector.
+Other financing options are also possible, based on the analysis of your child and family needs and resources.

-- Risk for developmental or academic challenges;
+- Risk for developmental or academic challenges

-- Attention deficit disorder with or without hyperactivity (ADD or ADHD);
+- Attention deficit disorder with or without hyperactivity (ADD or ADH-D)

-- Learning disability;- Intellectual disability;
+- Learning disability

-- Premature birth;
+- Premature birth

-- A mild, moderate or severe physical disability;-
+- A mild, moderate or severe physical disability

-- Down syndrome or other syndrome;
+- Down syndrome or other syndrome

-- Dyspraxia or developmental coordination disorder (DCD);-
+- Dyspraxia or developmental coordination disorder (DCD)

-- Dysphasia, or language or speech impairment;
+- Dysphasia, or language or speech impairment

-- Dysphagia or difficulty eating or swallowing;
+- Dysphagia or difficulty eating or swallowing

 - Another childhood challenge.

-- making friends, socializing, communicating, interacting with others, playing or being understood;
+- making friends, socializing, communicating, interacting with others, playing or being understood

-- focusing during meals, for homework, in class or with friends;
+- focusing during meals, for homework, in class or with friends

-- pointing fingers, playing with toys, manipulating objects with their hands, or holding a pencil;
+- pointing fingers, playing with toys, manipulating objects with their hands, or holding a pencil

-- drawing, writing, or composing;- constructing block buildings, or doing puzzles;- reading;
+- constructing block buildings, or doing puzzles

-Families have different needs and require specialized help.
-Following receipt of the two completed application forms, to open a file, we can determine your eligibility for our services and, when eligible, provide rapid access to a personalized pediatric program.
+Each family has different help needs.
+Following receipt of the two completed application forms, to open a file, we can determine your eligibility for our services and, when eligible, design and provide rapid access to a personalized pediatric program.

-To get rapid access to a specialized service, register your child today.
+For a great start in getting rapid access to a specialized service, register your child today.

 Designing the Personalized Pediatric Program

-- special education;
+- special education

 Starting the Personalized Pediatric Program